4 aspects to consider when choosing a WordPress theme

 Sometimes we browse through a random website and notice that the theme being used there is great, and could be a right option for the site/blog we are developing.
 Still, no matter how hard we search, we cannot find its name.

-Luckily, there is now an amazing tool to solve this problem: the WordPress theme detector.
+Luckily, there is now an amazing tool to solve this problem: this Wordpress Theme Detector.
 With it, finding a website’s theme is as easy as pasting the link on the tool’s website, and that is it.
-This tool also has a plugin detector, so be sure to check the website and find everything it can do for you.
+Enjoy.